franciscoxavier04/pm-BIM/docs/user-guide/work-packages/edit-work-package/README.md

 ### How to add comments to a work package

 To add a comment to a work package, open the [details view](../../work-packages/work-package-views/#full-screen-view) or the [split screen view](../../work-packages/work-package-views/#split-screen-view) of a work package.
-On the tab [Activity](../../../getting-started/work-packages-introduction/#activity-of-work-packages) tab you have a comment field at the bottom (or on top depending on your [My account settings](../../../user-guide/my-account/)).
+On the tab [Activity](../../../getting-started/work-packages-introduction/#activity-of-work-packages) tab you have a comment field at the bottom (or on top depending on your [Account settings](../../../user-guide/account-settings/)).

 **Split screen view:**